mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 addWattmeter!(system, device; from = "Branch 1", active = 0.09, variance = 1e-4)
 addWattmeter!(system, device; to = "Branch 1", active = -0.12, variance = 1e-4, status = 0)

-analysis = dcWlsStateEstimation(system, device) # <- Creating DCStateEstimation for the model
+analysis = dcWlsStateEstimation(system, device) # <- Build DCStateEstimation for the model
 solve!(system, analysis)

 updateWattmeter!(system, device; label = "Wattmeter 1", status = 0)
 updateWattmeter!(system, device; label = "Wattmeter 2", active = 0.1, noise = false)
 updateWattmeter!(system, device; label = "Wattmeter 3", status = 1)

-# <- No need for re-creation; we have already updated the existing DCStateEstimation instance
+# <- No need for re-build; we have already updated the existing DCStateEstimation instance
 solve!(system, analysis)
 nothing # hide
 ```

 !!! note "Info"
-    This method removes the need to restart and recreate both the `Measurement` and the `DCStateEstimation` from the beginning when implementing changes to the existing measurement set.
-Next, JuliaGrid can reuse symbolic factorizations of LU or LDLt, as long as the nonzero pattern of the gain matrix remains consistent.
+    This method removes the need to rebuild both the `Measurement` and the `DCStateEstimation` from the beginning when implementing changes to the existing measurement set.
+In the scenario of employing the WLS model, JuliaGrid can reuse the symbolic factorizations of LU or LDLt, provided that the nonzero pattern of the gain matrix remains unchanged.

 ---